 Peer-to-peer learning within MULTIPLY

-Within MULTIPLY there are 6 national peer-learning exchanges planned in each partner country as well as one international – The Big European Exchange Conference.
+MULTIPLY includes 6 national peer-learning exchanges in each partner country.
+There is also one international one - The Big European Exchange Conference.

 It is planned that in all p2p exchanges committed cities and forerunner cities will participate together with a special award winning city.
 The exchanges will take place in:

-- forerunner cities – each city will host two meetings for the other selected cities from its country,
+- forerunner cities – each city hosts two meetings for the other selected cities from its country,

-- special award winning city – it will host one meeting for all other cities from the country,
+- special award winning city – it hosts one meeting for all other cities from the country,

-- one of the committed cities – will host one meeting for all other committed cities from the country.
+- one of the committed cities – hosts one meeting for all other committed cities from the country.

 - Peer exchange organised by a forerunner city for municipal high-level policy makers on the topic of enabling political leadership, covering: